 DO NOT redrill orifices.
 Improper drilling (burrs, out-of-round holes, etc.) can cause excessive burner noise and misdirection of burner flames.
 This can result in flame impingement of heat exchangers, causing failures.
-(See Fig. 41.)
+(See Fig. 42.)

 Furnace gas input rate on rating plate is for installations at altitudes up to 2000 ft.
 (610 M).
 Furnace input rate must be within +/-2 percent of furnace rating plate input.
-For altitudes above 5500 ft.
-(1676 M), a field-supplied high altitude pressure switch is required.

-- 1. Determine the correct gas input rate. - The input rating for altitudes above 2,000 ft.
+1. Determine the correct gas input rate.

+The input rating for altitudes above 2,000 ft.
 (610 M) must be reduced by 4 percent for each 1,000 ft.
 (305 M) above sea level.
 For installations below 2000 ft.
 (610 M), refer to the unit rating plate.
 For installations above 2000 ft.
 (610 M), multiply the input on the rating plate by the de-rate multiplier in Table 10 for the correct input rate.

-Determine the correct orifice and manifold pressure adjustment.
+2. Determine the correct orifice and manifold pressure adjustment

 There are two different orifice and manifold adjustment tables.
 All models in all positions, except Low NOx models in downflow or horizontal positions, use Table 12 (22,000 Btuh/Burner).

-Low NOx models in the downflow or horizontal positions must use Table 13 (21,000 Btuh/Burner).
+Low NOx models in the downflow or horizontal positions must use Table 13 $\,$ (21,000 Btuh/Burner).
 See input listed on rating plate.

 - a.
-Obtain average yearly gas heat value (at installed altitude) from local gas supplier. - b.
-Obtain average yearly gas specific gravity from local gas supplier. - c.
+Obtain average yearly gas heat value (at installed altitude) from local gas supplier. - Obtain average yearly gas specific gravity from local gas supplier. - c.
 Find installation altitude in Table 12 or 13. - d.
-Find closest natural gas heat value and specific gravity in Table 12 or 13. - e.
-Follow heat value and specific gravity lines to point of intersection to find orifice size and manifold pressure settings for proper operation. - f.
+Find closest natural gas heat value and specific gravity in Table 12 or 13. - Follow heat value and specific gravity lines to point of intersection to find orifice size and manifold pressure settings for proper operation. - f.
 Check and verify burner orifice size in furnace.
 NEVER ASSUME ORIFICE SIZE.
-ALWAYS CHECK AND VERIFY. - Replace orifice with correct size if required by Table 10, 11, 12 and 13.
+ALWAYS CHECK AND VERIFY.

+g.
+Replace orifice with correct size if required by Table 10, 11, 12 and 13.
 Use only factory-supplied orifices.
 See EXAMPLE 1.